godotengine/godot-docs/contributing/documentation/building_the_manual.rst

     make html FILELIST='classes/class_node.rst classes/class_resource.rst'

 The list of files can also be provided by the ``git`` command.
-This way you can automatically get names of all files that were changed since the last commit (``sed`` is used to put them on the same line).
+This way you can automatically get the names of all files that have changed since the last commit (``sed`` is used to put them on the same line).

 .. code:: sh